Credit Card Debt and Consumer Counseling.

 Consumer Credit Counseling: If you are not disciplined, do not know how to tackle your debt on your own, or if you need help creating a workable budget and sticking to it, you should strongly consider contacting a credit counseling organization.
 Other reasons to contact a consumer or credit counseling organization include maybe you can’t keep track of your mounting bills and financial obligations, or if you are unable to work out a repayment plan on your own with your creditors and need help dealing with them.
 Many credit counseling organizations are non-profit organizations, offer free or low priced advice, and they will work closely with you to help solve your financial problems.
 They will offer solid advice for helping you get back on track with your finances, and help you pay off your credit card debt and any other bills that you may owe money on.

 Most credit counselors offer their services using the Internet, the telephone, or local offices.
 Sometimes it is good to find an organization that offers in-person counseling for that personal touch.
-More on Credit Card Counseling Centers.
+More on National Foundation for Credit Counseling.

 Credit counseling organizations can advise you on managing your debts and money, help you develop a way for paying bills, develop a budget, create a debt consolidation plan, and will offer free educational workshops and materials.
 The counselors are trained and certified in the areas of credit repair, budgeting, money and debt management.

 When entering into a plan, counselors need to discuss your entire financial situation with you.
 They will work with clients and help you develop a personalized plan that suit your needs to help solve your money problems.
 The main objective of any organization is to help you get your bills and credit card debt paid off in the shortest amount of time possible.
 Credit counseling can also help you avoid bankruptcy.
 Your first session typically lasts an hour, with an offer of one or more follow-up sessions

 Questions to ask a credit counseling agency